learn-co-curriculum/react-ts-forms/README.md

 export default Form;
 ```

-Previously, our application was rendering `Form` directly inside `src/index.js`.
+Previously, our application was rendering `Form` directly inside
-Now, however, we've added a component that renders `Form` as a child.
-Because of
+`src/index.tsx`.
+Now, however, we've added a component that renders `Form` as a
-this change, you'll need to update `src/index.js` so that it renders
+child.
+Because of this change, you'll need to update `src/index.tsx` so that it
-`ParentComponent` instead of `Form`.
+renders `ParentComponent` instead of `Form`.

 > **Note**: If you're following along in the example files, don't forget to
-> update `index.js` to point to `ParentComponent`.
+> update `index.tsx` to point to `ParentComponent`.
 If you don't make this
 > change, the behavior of the form inputs will appear the same, but they will
 > just be regular HTML input fields — they will not be controlled.
 To verify
 > this, you can log `event.target.value` from inside the `handleFirstNameChange`